*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 Milford

 Milford is one of the cutest small coastal towns in Connecticut.
 If it feels like you’re walking around an early English settlement, it’s because it’s one of the oldest towns in the state, with many buildings preserved since they were built.
-While it’s hard to narrow down some of the cool things to do in Milford, there are indeed things that you don’t want to miss.
+While there are many cool things to do in Milford, there are indeed things that you don’t want to miss.

 A couple of the must-visit attractions are the Audubon Coastal Center to see all the pretty birds from the observation deck or a quirky site like the PEZ museum.
 Take advantage of the Milford Welcome Center to find out everything happening around town.